ppaquay/RegModels/ReportDef.md

 ### Residual analysis

 We begin by studying the residual plots (see Figure 3 in the appendix).
 These plots allow us to verify some assumptions made before.
-We have to point that due to the small sample size
+We have to point that due to the small sample size our conclusions may be biased.

 1. The Residuals vs Fitted plot seem to verify the independance assumption as the points are randomly scattered on the plot (a Durbin-Watson test further confirms this assumption at the 0.05 level).
 2. The Normal Q-Q plot seem to indicate that the residuals are normally distributed as the points hug the line closely (a Shapiro-Wilk test further confirms this assumption at the 0.05 level).